SocialGeeks/ctf1.socialgeeks.com/ctfagenda.md

 # Morning
 ## Speakers
-* 9-9:50 - Various professionsal from the community talk about how security applies to their job
+* 9-9:50 - Professionals from the community talk about how security applies to their job

 ## Training (bootcamp style)
 * 10-10:15 - Orientation